srijan-paul/blog/11ty/bfinbf.md

 ## Come take a look !

 Interested in the code?
 As usual, it lives [here](https://github.com/srijan-paul/meep) on github.
-I'd usually say _"feel free to fork and run wild with your ideas !"_ but this one is a codebase botched together in a sleepless weekend and then patched with comments.
-So tread carefully, I can't gaurantee everything I wrote in the comments is accurate since I was almost asleep and have no memory of documenting the code, otherwise it should serve as a good heads-up for the codebase.
+Having been botched together in a weekend, the code isn't the prettiest but you'll most likely find your way around since I commented a lot of stuff for myself.

 Adios.